materaj2/HELK_Setup/README.md

 cd HELK/docker
 sudo ./helk_install.sh
 ```
-if you change anything and want to reload configuration, I suggest to restart specific service of docker compose such as "helk-logstash", I will use command
+If you change anything and want to reload configuration, I suggest to restart specific service of docker compose such as "helk-logstash", I will use command
 ```
 docker-compose -f helk-kibana-analysis-alert-basic.yml restart helk-logstash
 ```